ascaliaio/django-dumpdata-one/README.rst

 Django Dumpdata One
 ===================

-Custom ``dumpdata`` command which allow to exporting from given fields of a model and filter that data using standard Django lookups for filtering.
+Custom ``dumpdata`` command which allows to exporting from given fields of a model and filter that data using standard Django lookups for filtering.

 The exported data structure is compatible with Django ``dumpdata`` structure which